 Fiduciary Funds - Fiduciary fund reporting focuses on net assets and changes in net assets.
-The fiduciary fund category is made up of agency funds.
-Trust funds are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
+The fiduciary fund category is made up of private-purpose trust funds (a) and agency funds (b).
+Private-purpose trust funds (a) are used to account for assets held by the District under a trust agreement for individuals, private organizations, or other governments and are therefore not available to support the District's own programs.
 Activities in these trust funds are reflected in the statement of revenues, expenditures and changes in fund balance, under the general fund.
 Balances in the trust funds are included in the restricted fund balances.
-The agency fund is custodial in nature (assets equal liabilities) and does not involve measurements of results of operations.
+The agency funds (b) are custodial in nature (assets equal liabilities) and do not involve measurements of results of operations.
 The District's agency fund accounts for those student activity programs which have student participation in the activity and have students involved in the management of the program.
 This fund typically includes those student activities which consist of a student body, student president, student treasurer, and faculty advisor.